freesuraj/freesuraj.github.io/cv/index.markdown

 Develop and ship iOS applications for property search (consumer) and management (agent) for South East Asian market: 7 apps in 4 countries, 3 languages

 * iOS development in Swift and Objective-C
+* Maintain and add support for new features
 * Unit testing with XCUnitTest, UI automation XCUITest
 * Continuous integration with Jenkins
+* Decoupling project into multiple independent Framework and Open Sourcing Framework

 <div class="row">
     <div class="col-xs-8 section-left">Run Social (Singapore)</div>